cisco-open/lrac_data_generation/README.md

     a.
 Make a directory `./wsj`

     b.
 Make a symbolic link to wsj0 and wsj1 under `./wsj` (`./wsj/wsj0/` and `./wsj/wsj1/`)

+    > NOTE:
+    > If you do not have the license of the WSJ corpora, please reach out to the organizers (urgent.challenge@gmail.com) for a temporary license supported by LDC.
+Please include your name, organization/affiliation, and the username used in the leaderboard in the email for a smooth procedure.
+Note that we do not accept the request unless you have registered to the challenge leaderboard (refer to [this page](https://urgent-challenge.github.io/urgent2025/leaderboard/) to know how to register).
+Note that the paticipants are allowed to train their systems using only the subset of the given dataset, and thus preliminary investigation (or even final submission) can be done without WSJ corpora.

 <!--
 3. Download WSJ0 and WSJ1 datasets from LDC